Eureka Prizes Judges

-Professor Maria Kavallaris AM FAHMS FRSN, Head of Translational Cancer Nanomedicine, Children's Cancer Institute/Lowy Cancer Research Centre, UNSW Sydney; and Founding Director Australian Centre for NanoMedicine, UNSW Sydney
+Professor Maria Kavallaris AM FAHMS FRSN, Head of Translational Cancer Nanomedicine, Children's Cancer Institute; and Director Australian Centre for NanoMedicine, UNSW Sydney

 Professor Maria Kavallaris is recognised for her innovation in driving multidisciplinary research in cancer nanomedicine.
 An outstanding scientific leader, she is internationally recognised for her research in cancer biology and therapeutics.

 Professor Sharath Sriram, Professor and Research Leader, RMIT University